-Before you ask, that isn’t the name of some dreadful pop band.
+Before you ask, ‘The Foundations’ isn’t the name of some dreadful pop band from the 90s.
 Well, it might be, but I’ve never heard of them.
 To me it’s just a blog post title, one that signals the very beginning of what I hope will eventually become something worthwhile.

 I’ve always tried my best in life, no matter what it is that I’ve done.
 That’s something that I picked up from my parents, particularly my dad, as when I was a child I would see him repairing cars and the attention to detail he put into everything he did was nothing short of incredible, and it all starts with the foundations.